“A romantic mountain retreat in the northeast of the island with cosy self-catering wooden lodges and total tranquillity”

 - Whale watching

-The natural setting is great for kids - but the pool isn't fenced and the steps to the stilted lodges might be a problem.
+The natural setting is great for kids - but the pool isn't fenced and the narrow steps up to the stilted lodges might be a problem.

 Babies (0-1 years), Children (4-12 years)